Bio

 What is Jimmy Carr, the Stand-up, known for?

 You will most likely know that he has a dark sense of humour and that his “love language” is one liner jokes.
 But to say that he pushes boundaries and tells dick jokes would not be the full story.
-The person behind the persona is starting to emerge more, through the Heckle Amnesty clips.
+The person behind the persona is starting to emerge more, through the Heckle Amnesty (crowd work) clips.

-First and foremost he views himself as a stand-up comedian and, from 2004, he released 8 tour DVDs (here) and then moved on to Netflix in 2015 (see Specials here).
+Seeing the demise of the DVD market he then moved on to Netflix in 2015 (see Specials here).
 A 5th Netflix special will be recorded, at the London Palladium, in September 2026 (here).

 In the UK he’s been a ubiquitous TV star since he first appeared on E4 back in 2001 (here).
 Now he spans every British linear TV channel, streamers and YouTube – with content to suit all tastes.